claws-scot/claws-scot.github.io/meeting.md

 <h5>Shorelines</h5>
  - derived from Satellite EMODnet shoreline data, relative to MSL.

+&#9634; Download EMODnet bathymetry and shoreline data &#9634; Import bathymetry data (should we have done this in the sea lice report!?)
 &#9634; Calculate the Loch's area, A', and volume, V', from the bathymetry & coastline data (optional?)

 &nbsp;
 <h5>OpenDrift</h5>
 &#9634; Run an Opendrift simulation grid
-  * evenly-spaced particles (what depth?) - not 1 per cell
+  * evenly-spaced particles (what depth?) - not 1 per cell (test multiple spacings: 5 m, 10 m)
   * seeds on land aren't moved back into the sea:
     ```sh
     o.set_config('seed:ocean_only', False)